-Stevens-Johnson Syndrome (SJS) is a severe illness associated with fever and skin problems including rash, blisters, and ulcers.
+Stevens-Johnson Syndrome (SJS) is a severe illness associated with fever, skin, and mucous membrane problems, including rash, blisters, and ulcers.
 Although it can affect skin all over the body, a trademark of SJS are problems of the skin inside the mouth, nose, and eyes.

 SJS is caused by an overreaction of the immune system to certain medications.
 It is not certain what causes the overreaction but it may be linked to genetic factors.